palf/katas/fizzbuzz_overkill/README.md

 - Install Node.js
 - Get the code (git clone or just copy it)
+- for linting, you can run `npm install` followed by `npm run lint`

-- In your termimal, run `node test` to run the tests.
+- In your termimal, run `npm run test` to run the tests.
-- In your code, add `var fizzbuzz = require('path/to/fizzbuzz/file')`; then you can call `fizzbuzz(x)` in your code
-    - replace the path/to/file etc with the actual path
-    - replace (x) with a numerical value (3 is nice)

 ## Issues / Analysis